- Avail: Now

 The Extras:

-Next up is Mandela Meets Morgan – The academy award winner Morgan freeman meets the great president of South Africa Nelson Mandela, where they discuss the film, how Morgan was brought on and of course the meeting of the two greats.
+Next up is Mandela Meets Morgan – The academy award winner Morgan freeman meets the great president of South Africa Nelson Mandela, where they discuss the film, how Morgan was brought on and, of course, the meeting of the two greats.

 The Invictus Movie Trailer – the trailer of the film done to the song of South Africa.